Applethal/RSA/readme.md

 5- <del> Add debug mode </del>.

 6- <del>Using Gauss' pivoting technique for matrix inversion is an effort of  $O(n^3)$, can I do better? </del> <del> Update: After learning a bit more on this topic, it would appear that using this algorithm is suitable for this application</del>.
-Update 6/12/2025: Just learned that I don't need the entire B matrix.
+<del>Update 6/12/2025: Just learned that I don't need the entire B matrix.
 Using the LU factorization technique.
+There is way too much to improve in this area. </del>

 # How to contribute